The Road Safety Trust

 Complaints may come from a grant applicant or from any organisation or person who has a legitimate interest in the work undertaken by the Trust or its trading subsidiary, UKROEd.

 Complaints about the work of UKROEd will be investigated by its separate and independent Board of Directors and UKROEd will have its own published procedure for dealing with complaints.
-The Trustees of The Road Safety Trust Board do not have any involvement in UKROEd complaints.
+Trustees of The Road Safety Trust Board do not have any involvement in UKROEd complaints.

 This procedure does not cover internal complaints from members of staff who should refer to the HR-related Grievance Procedure.

-Purpose: The formal complaints procedure is intended to ensure that all complaints are handled fairly, consistently and wherever possible resolved to the complainant's satisfaction.
+The formal complaints procedure is intended to ensure that all complaints are handled fairly, consistently and wherever possible resolved to the complainant's satisfaction.

 The Road Safety Trust’s responsibility will be to: